 HOW DO I CHOOSE A NURSING SCHOOL IN NORTH DAKOTA?

 Becoming a nurse in North Dakota and joining this honored and respected profession begins by finding answers to those questions mentioned above.
 The answer to the question of how and where to start is at a good nursing program.
 That also leads to the question, how to choose one of the best nursing programs in North Dakota?

-An accredited and approved school must be attended to earn a North Dakota nursing license and either a certificate or degree earned (based on the program and type of nursing track chosen).
+Students must attend an accredited and approved school to earn a North Dakota nursing license.
+Additionally, they earn either a certificate or degree based on the program and type of nursing track.
 Those seeking to become a Licensed Practical Nurse (LPN) will generally seek a technical or trade school or community college for the appropriate licensure programs.
-The track to earn an RN (Registered Nurse) typically involves an in-hospital diploma program combined with a nursing degree from an accredited university or four-year college.
+The track to earning an RN (Registered Nurse) typically involves an in-hospital diploma program combined with a nursing degree from an accredited university or four-year college.

 For both the LPN and RN degrees, these tracks should prepare students to take the NCLEX® examination.
-This exam is issued and developed by the National Council of State Boards of Nursing.
+The National Council of State Boards of Nursing develops and administers this exam.
 It is the basic competency test for nurses.
-It is considered a type of litmus test for nursing.
+Additionally, it is a type of litmus test for nursing.
 Prospective nursing students should inquire about how well these programs prepare nursing students for the exam.
 Are there particular courses, tutoring offered, practice tests, or other aides?

 Outlook for Nursing Jobs in North Dakota